Metastatic brain tumor

 Radiation to the whole brain is often used to treat tumors that have spread to the brain, especially if there is more than one tumor.

 Surgery may be used when there is a single tumor and the cancer has not spread to other parts of the body.
 Some tumors may be completely removed.
 Tumors that are deep or that extend into brain tissue may be reduced in size (debulked).

 Surgery may reduce pressure and relieve symptoms in cases when the tumor cannot be removed.

-Medications for brain tumor symptoms may include:
+Medicines for brain tumor symptoms include: